How To Recession Proof Your Business

-It’s never too late to begin recession proofing your small business.
+It's never too late to begin recession-proofing your small business.
 It adds an extra layer of security and a contingency plan for when the economy begins to decline.
 But what does it mean to recession-proof your house?
-We have a couple of reccomendations to help any business get started on the right plan.
+We have a couple of recommendations to help any business get started on the right plan.

 From protecting your cash flow to building your customer base, implementing a few practices in advance can help recession-proof your business so it survives and even thrives during economic downturns.

 You must continue to expand your customer/client base if your small business is going to prosper in tough times.
 This means drawing customers from your competition.
 This can be approached in different ways:

 Showcase your product on social media and target your competitor's audience

 Create Brand Loyalty through giveaways and items with company logos